ParallelMaths/parallel/pages/module-2-test-spring.md

 ---

-* B and D are odd and are therefore not divisible by 2
+* 239 and 241 are odd and are therefore not divisible by 2
-* A and E are not divisible by 3 or 4 (use either divisibility check)
+* 238 and 242 are not divisible by 3 or 4 (use either divisibility check)
-* D is 24 × 10 and 24 = 2 × 3 × 4, so we can see that 240 contains these three factors
+* 240 is 24 × 10 and 24 = 2 × 3 × 4, so we can see that 240 contains these three factors
 :::